 Annual yield variability in wine grape vineyards impacts most aspects of the supply chain but is particularly important for decision making at the winery.
-Current methods commonly have an error of around 30%, are labour intensive, and only assess a tiny fraction of the vineyard block.
+Current methods commonly have an error of around 30 per cent, are labour intensive, and only assess a tiny fraction of the vineyard block.
 CSIRO, with the support of Wine Australia, has developed tools to provide large-scale estimates of yield potential post-budburst, yield prediction post-fruit set and yield estimation pre-harvest.

 Partnership options include, but are not limited to:

 - Research collaboration to further test and develop the technology.

 - Co-development of a commercial hardware product and/or data processing for integration with an individual's and/or organisation's own algorithms and systems.

 - Co-development of a commercial hardware product with CSIRO, including novel algorithms for a unique combined product/service.

 Depending on the arrangement, Wine Australia may provide support to assist with the commercial development of the technology.

 Each of the tools used in the winegrape forecasting system take video from a common commercially available device (e.g. GoPro, smartphone) mounted to a vineyard vehicle and driven along rows at moderate speed during daylight hours.
 The video is post-processed, using pipelines based on machine learning tools, and combined with historical information to generate a yield prediction at various timepoints during the season.
 Prior to harvest a direct estimate of yield is produced.

 There are a number of significant advantages to the CSIRO-developed wine grape forecasting system, including: